kshade88/Trivia-Api-FSND/README.md

 ```

 ### GET `/categories/{id}/questions`
-- Fetches all questions for a specific category
+- Fetches all questions for a specific category by a particular catgeory id
+- Request Arguments: id - integer
--
+- Expected Return:
 ```js
 {
     "current_category":{